MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-73-Physical-Protection-Plants-Materials/subjectgroup-ECFR6368e36b4889a10-Physical-Protection-Requirements-Fixed-Sites/section-73.51.md

 ##### § 73.51 Requirements for the physical protection of stored spent nuclear fuel and high-level radioactive waste. #####

+Link to an amendment published at 88 FR 15890, Mar.
+14, 2023.

 (a) *Applicability.* Notwithstanding the provisions of §§ 73.20, 73.50, or 73.67, the physical protection requirements of this section apply to each licensee that stores spent nuclear fuel and high-level radioactive waste pursuant to paragraphs (a)(1)(i), (ii), and (2) of this section.
-This includes -
+This includes—

 (1) Spent nuclear fuel and high-level radioactive waste stored under a specific license issued pursuant to part 72 of this chapter: